jacobkap/ucrbook/docs/06_shr.md

 #### Relationship between first victim and offenders

 An interesting and highly useful variable is the relationship between the first victim and each offender.
 To be clear, this is only for the first victim; we don't have the relationship between other victims and offenders.
 However, as seen earlier, this isn't *too much* of an issue since nearly all incidents only have a single victim.
 There are 29 possible relationship types (including "unknown" relationship) which are broken into three categories: legal family members, people known to the victim but who aren't family, and people not known to the victim.
-Table \@ref(tab:shrRelationship) shows these relationships and the number and percent of murders with these relationships.
+Table \@ref(tab:shrRelationship) shows these relationships and the number and percent of homicides with these relationships.
 If you're looking at this on a computer you can sort or search through this table.

-The most common relationship, with a little over a third of murders, is that the police don't know the relationship.
+The most common relationship, with a little over a third of homicides, is that the police don't know the relationship.
 So there is a good deal of uncertainty in the relationship between victims and offenders.
 Next is that the victim is the offender's acquaintance at 20.5% or is a stranger at 15.5%.
-The next is "other - known to victim" which is similar to being an acquaintance at almost 5% of murders.
+The next is "other - known to victim" which is similar to being an acquaintance at almost 5% of homicides.
 The 5th most common relationship, at 3.65% is that the victim is the wife of the offender, so is murdered by her husband, and is the first familial relationship of this list.
 This is followed by the victim being the friend of the murderer at 3.62%.
-The remaining relationships all make up fewer than 3% of all murders.
+The remaining relationships all make up fewer than 3% of all homicides.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:shrRelationship)The relationship between the first victim and the first offender in a homicide incident.</caption>